abhikdps/zero-overhead-lb/README.md

 **Data plane** (kernel, XDP/eBPF): Parses raw Ethernet frames (with VLAN support), matches destination IP:port against a virtual IP table, checks the connection table for session affinity or hashes the source IP for consistent backend selection, rewrites L2/L3 headers, incrementally recalculates IP and L4 checksums, and transmits via `XDP_TX` — all in a single pass, before the packet reaches the kernel networking stack.

-**Control plane** (userspace): Manages the BPF program lifecycle, populates VIP and backend maps from CLI arguments, and exposes per-backend statistics via BPF maps.
+**Control plane** (userspace): Manages the BPF program lifecycle, loads VIP and backend configuration from JSON config files or CLI arguments, runs TCP health checks with automatic failover, pins BPF maps for cross-process access, and provides live per-backend statistics.

 ## Project Structure